rbellamy/intellij-solarized-syntax/README.md

 Note About Committing Changes
 -----------------------------
 If you want to commit updates to the XML color scheme files, make sure to run the `buildjar.sh` script before committing to generate an updated `settings.jar` file as well.
-*The script has been tested on OS X, on other operating systems you're on your own.*
+*The script has been tested on OS X and Linux, on other operating systems you're on your own.*